wilhelmer/mdx-footnotes2/README.md

 `USE_LETTERS`: Use letters (a-z) instead of numbers as footnote markers.
 Defaults to `False`.

-`DUPLICATE_BACKLINKS`: Show multiple backlinks if footnote is used multiple times.
+`SHOW_BACKLINKS`: Enable or disable backlinks from the footnote to the reader's place.
 Defaults to `True`.